 #6 Statistics in qualitative and quantitative studies

 One significant advantage of quantitative studies over qualitative ones is the use of statistics.
 Since quantitative data is mostly numbers that can be measured, they can be presented in a more orderly way with the help of statistical tools.

 When quantitative research is presented in this manner, it doesn’t seem random or biased.
 They help to see the trend/deviation among the users or participants from an objective point of view.
 They also help to summarize the findings in a more orderly manner and help to predict or point towards a hypothesis or negate it.

 As qualitative data can be observed or heard, it is descriptive and can’t be represented through statistical tools.
 The qualitative data also cannot be assured as truly objective and represents the whole.

-On the other hand, quantitative studies, though indirect, offer a summative evaluation and point towards a definite direction.
-It is important to understand the strength and weaknesses of both the methods and more importantly to understand when to use a particular method.
+Quantitative studies, on the other hand, although they are not direct, offer a summary evaluation and point in a clear direction.
+It is important to understand the strengths and weaknesses of both methods and, more importantly, to know when to use a particular method.

 It’s important to understand the goals of both types of testing, which show how important it is to test constantly and in small steps.
 User experience research is a continuous process of learning and getting better.
 To get the most out of it, it should be done in cycles.